 Benefits of Muscular Strength

-1. Makes everyday life easier, helping us to carry heavy objects, climb stairs and even get dressed.
+1. It makes everyday life easier, helping us carry heavy objects, climb stairs, and get dressed.

 3. Increased muscle mass helps maintain good metabolic health.